prommis/prommis/docs/getting_started.md

 ### Install IDAES "extensions"

-After installing ProMMiS, you will need to install binary packages for the solvers.
+After installing PrOMMiS, you will need to install binary packages for the solvers.
 These are contained in the IDAES package and called "extensions".
 The following command can be used to automatically install the IDAES extensions: